J-Varun-P/Stock_Trading/README.md

 A Web Application based on Flask via which users can "buy" and "sell" stocks.

-Please visit the [Following Link](https://cs50.harvard.edu/x/2020/tracks/web/finance/) for more information about the project.
+Please visit the [Following Link](https://cs50.harvard.edu/x/2020/tracks/web/finance/) for more information about the Project.